djsweet/firestore-looplock-bug-report/README.md

 [the server](https://github.com/djsweet/firestore-looplock-bug-report/blob/76d61748cd82c4bdc710362003f226755e523562/server/index.js#L27)
 and
 [the client](https://github.com/djsweet/firestore-looplock-bug-report/blob/76d61748cd82c4bdc710362003f226755e523562/client/index.js#L8)
 to use the same collection name.
 For best results, there should be no other documents in this used collection.
+The client does not use Firebase Auth, so the target collection should be world-readable in order to perform this demonstration.
+See the documentation for [Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started) for information on how to configure Firestore to allow unauthenticated reads from this collection.

 ## Caveats